Using Frida¶

 Using via Command Line¶

-Since you're reading this far, it means you still want to use the command from your computer.
-Now, you need to gather some information based on your setup.
-If your FIRERPA was started with a service certificate, you'll need to have that file ready.
-Additionally, you need the IP address of the device you want to connect to and the FIRERPA service port (default is 65000).
-Note that this is not Frida's 27042 port, but the FIRERPA service port.
-You only need to connect to FIRERPA.
+If you have read this far, it means you still prefer to use the command on your computer.
+Now, you need to gather some necessary information based on how the service is installed/running.
+If you are using a Server Certificate, you need to have that certificate file ready, along with the target device's IP address and the FIRERPA service port (default 65000).
+Note, this port is not Frida's 27042 port.

-First, you need to use the API to get the current token.
-This token is a fixed 16-character string, like czvpyqg82dk0xrnj.
-We understand this method might be a bit cumbersome and may make some usability improvements later.
-This is also why we recommended using Frida commands on the remote desktop earlier.
+Next, you need to use the API to obtain the current token, which is a fixed 16-character string, like czvpyqg82dk0xrnj.
+We know this might be a bit inconvenient, but your device's security is more important.

 token = d._get_session_token()